Deep Image Harmonization by Bridging the Reality Gap: Our Method

 \subsection{Style Classifiers and Style Aggregation Loss}

-When a composite rendered image passes through our three-stage network, we assume that the input feature before the second stage is inharmonious with mixed styles as the input composite image, while the output feature after the second stage is harmonious with a unified style as the target ground-truth image.
+When a composite rendered image passes through our three-stage network, we assume that the input feature before the second stage is inharmonious with mixed styles, while the output feature after the second stage is harmonious with a unified style.
 With this assumption, the main harmonization process is accomplished in the second stage, so that more useful knowledge can be transferred from rendered images to real images.
 Therefore, we employ two auxiliary style classifiers positioned before and after the second stage.